 Breast Cancer Decision App

-How might we give breast cancer patients the right education at the right time to allow them to make treatment decisions that are best for them
+How might we empower breast cancer patients to make treatment decisions that are right for them?

 Mayo Clinic - Center for Innovation

 January - December 2014

 Patient / Family / Care Team interviews

 iPad application was created and iPads were given to 1000 breast cancer patients and is still in use today.

 Create information stage gates.
 When a patient gets a diagnosis of cancer everything starts to blur together.
 They don't have capacity to retain information given to them, especially when it's delivered all at once at the height of their anxiety.

 Outline clear decision points: Patients were not sure when they actually had a choice on their treatment and usually just went along with whatever the doctor said.